realzjc/HealthMate/README.md

   <img src="./public/logo_light.png" alt="HealthPilot Logo" width="150"/>
 </p>

-**Your personal health assistant available 24/7, ready to guide you on fitness, nutrition, and mental well-being.
-That's HealthMate!**
+**HealthMate**: An intelligent multi-agent system designed to provide holistic health advice, personalized plans, and helpful resources, all through a friendly chat interface.

-An intelligent multi-agent system designed to provide holistic health advice, personalized plans, and helpful resources, all through a friendly chat interface.
+**Your personal health assistant available 24/7, ready to guide you on fitness, nutrition, and mental well-bein**.
 <!--
 Whether you're looking to get fit, eat healthier, or manage stress, HealthMate acts as your knowledgeable guide, orchestrating specialized AI agents to deliver the best possible support. -->